Knifemaking Class Information

 The Wood River Trapper is an easy to build kit that can be really eye catching with the right set of scales.

-It can be challenging to precisely fit the scales between the front and back bolsters, but I have a specially made hardened steel template that will help to cut the proper handle material to shape that will fit with only minor hand detailing.
+It can be challenging to precisely fit the scales between the front and back bolsters, but with patience and attention to detail a nearly invisible seam can be created.
 This knife requires a little greater care than the other selections available for class.

 Construction note: the scales on this finished knife are only 1/8 x 1 1/8 x 3 1/4" so if you start out with 3/8" thick scales (commonly available thickness), you are going to be COVERED in sanding dust by the end of the night.
 If I know ahead of time that a student plans on building this knife I will have some specially sized (and priced) thin scales available in class that will make your life a lot easier.